 As part of its collaboration with intergovernmental and non-governmental organizations, UNCTAD participates in a Working Group on climate change adaptation for maritime and inland port and navigation infrastructure, which was established in 2015 by PIANC, the key NGO representing global waterborne transport infrastructure, to prepare some industry guidelines for adaptation planning.
 UNCTAD has also participated in the development of the Regional Framework for Adaptation to Climate Change in coastal and marine areas in the Mediterranean, which was endorsed by the Contracting Parties to the Barcelona Convention for the Protection Of The Mediterranean Sea Against Pollutionin 2016.

-UNCTAD has also been participating actively with regards to the UNFCCC process and most recently, at COP23, participated in the Climate Action Studio, as well as in a panel discussion hosted by Partnership for Action on Green Economy (PAGE) on “How to build green and inclusive economies to implement the Paris Agreement?”
+At UNFCCC COP23, UNCTAD participated in the Climate Action Studio, as well as in a panel discussion hosted by Partnership for Action on Green Economy (PAGE) on “How to build green and inclusive economies to implement the Paris Agreement?”

 Complementing its technical assistance work, UNCTAD published the findings of a ‘Port industry survey on climate variability and change’, designed in collaboration with global port industry associations and other experts.
 The survey aimed to improve the understanding of weather and climate-related impacts on ports and to identify data availability and information needs, as well as determine current levels of resilience and preparedness among ports.